RWTH-EBC/pyCity/README.md

 - pytest
 - xlrd

-as well as the python package
+as well as the EBC Python packages:

 - uesgraphs
 (with dependencies to shapely and pyproj)

 which is available under [https://github.com/RWTH-EBC/uesgraphs](https://github.com/RWTH-EBC/uesgraphs)

+and

+- richardsonpy

+which is available under [https://github.com/RWTH-EBC/richardsonpy](https://github.com/RWTH-EBC/richardsonpy)

 ### Installation of uesgraph and its dependencies